What is a Temporary Account?

 - The company will use here a temporary account to represent the revenue annually to display in financial statements.
-If the temporary account was not closed, the total revenues seen would be $1800,000.
+If the account was not closed, then the total revenues would be $1800,000.

-- The company can be visible as profitable due to total turnover, however that can not hold good always because three years-worth of revenues cannot be clubbed to measure the solvency of the business.
+- The company can be visible as profitable due to total turnover.
+However, that can not be good always because three years-worth of revenues cannot be clubbed to measure the solvency of the business.
 For the proper computation of any year’s profit, as well as the expenses, the temporary account must be created and closed adequately at the end of the year.

 - Let’s take the example of retained earnings.
-Retained earnings show the accumulated gains or losses earned by the company over a period of time.
-Every year, at the end of the year, the balances of income and expense accounts are transferred to the income statement and then squared off against the income summary account bypassing the closing entries.
+Retained earnings show the accumulated gains or losses earned by the company over some time.
+Every year, at the end of the year, the balances of income and expense accounts are transferred to the income statement and then squared off against the income summary account, bypassing the closing entries.